 As with other food sensitivities, a combination of genetics, lifestyle factors, exposure to fructose, and overall health may play a part in causing it.

-People with fructose malabsorption cannot properly absorb or digest fructose.
+People with fructose malabsorption cannot correctly absorb or digest fructose.
 As a result, fructose passes into the large intestine, causing gas and painful digestion.

 Some people with fructose malabsorption have sensitivities to a group of foods that includes fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs).

-FODMAPs include many types of both natural and artificial sweeteners.
+FODMAPs include types of both natural and artificial sweeteners.

-Essential fructosuria, or hepatic fructokinase deficiency, is a harmless recessive disorder that a person may have without being aware of it.
+Essential fructosuria, or hepatic fructokinase deficiency, is a harmless recessive disorder that a person may have without knowing.

 If a condition is recessive, it means that a child will only have it if they receive the gene from both parents.
 If they receive the gene from one parent but not the other, they will be a carrier.